Demo videos are powerful tools B2B companies can use to nudge potential customers through the sales funnel.

 But making a product demo video is one thing.
 Making a product demo video that converts is a whole other animal.

 Why use product demo videos at all?

 Let's play devil's advocate for a second.

-Isn't video marketing catered more towards B2C businesses?
+Isn't video marketing catered more toward B2C businesses?

 We know the stats about video engagement on Instagram and Facebook, but those are for fashion companies and mattress brands.

-Don't B2B customers, who are usually coming with a much higher buy-in threshold, scoff at video marketing?
+Don't B2B customers, who usually come with a much higher buy-in threshold, scoff at video marketing?